QingdaoShop

 Pros

-• Works for both car restraint and daily walking
+• Works as both car restraint and walking harness

 Cons